 Metropolis, Illinois is best known as being the “Home of Superman.”
 The town is most famous for its Superman Square complete with a Super Museum and giant statue of Superman.
 But, who would Superman (or his alter ego Clark Kent) be without his right-hand woman?
-And so, three blocks away from Superman Square is a bronze Lois Lane Statue modeled after actress Noel Neill.
+And so, three blocks away from Superman Square is another Illinois roadside attraction: a bronze Lois Lane Statue modeled after actress Noel Neill.

 Lois Lane was a fictional reporter at comic book Metropolis’s Daily Planet newspaper and played the love interest to Superman.
 Noel Neill portrayed the fictional journalist opposite George Reeves’s Clark Kent/Superman in the 1950s TV series The Adventures of Superman.
 She is also known as the “First Lady of Metropolis” due to her frequent visits to the town and contributions to the annual Superman Celebration in town.